navicore/nvie-gateway/NOTES.md

 from chatgpt
 ---------

-__1. Foundation and Planning
-Understanding Concepts and Tools

-    Kubernetes Ingress: Research how Ingress controllers work, their role in managing access to services inside a Kubernetes cluster, and their interaction with other K8s resources.
-Rust Language: Ensure a good understanding of Rust, focusing on asynchronous programming, network programming, and familiarity with the Tokio runtime or any other async runtime in Rust. eBPF for Monitoring and Logging: Learn how eBPF works, especially in the context of networking and Kubernetes.
-Look into existing tools like bcc or bpftrace for examples.

-Project Setup

-    Environment Setup: Install Rust, Kubernetes (Minikube or kind for local testing), and any necessary Rust tooling (e.g., cargo, clippy).
-Project
-    Structure: Initialize your Rust project with Cargo.
-Plan your module structure focusing on clarity and maintainability.

-2. Core Development
-Ingress Controller Basics

-    K8s API Interaction: Use the kube-rs crate to interact with the Kubernetes API.
-Start with watching Ingress resources and understanding how to react to their changes.
-Networking: Implement the basic networking logic to route external requests to the correct services within the cluster.
-Libraries like hyper (HTTP) and tokio (async I/O) will be helpful here.

-Simple Routing Logic

-    Path-based Routing: Start with implementing path-based routing.
-Parse the incoming HTTP requests and route them to the correct service based on the Ingress rules.
-Service Discovery: Implement dynamic service discovery to resolve service names to their internal cluster IPs and ports.

-3. Monitoring and Logging with eBPF eBPF Integration

-    eBPF Basics: Use the redbpf crate for integrating eBPF programs into your project.
-Focus on capturing networking events relevant to your ingress traffic.
-Metrics Collection: Design eBPF programs to collect metrics like request count, response status codes, and response times.
-Logging: Implement logging of HTTP request and response metadata for debugging purposes.

-4. Observability and Operations
-Monitoring Setup

-    Metrics Export: Use Prometheus or another monitoring tool compatible with your eBPF metrics.
-Ensure your ingress controller exposes a metrics endpoint for scraping.
-Dashboard: Consider setting up a Grafana dashboard to visualize the metrics your controller reports.

-Logging and Debugging

-    Structured Logging: Use a Rust logging framework (e.g., tracing or log) for structured logging throughout your application.
-Integrate these logs with your eBPF-collected data for a comprehensive view.
-Testing and Validation:
-    Write unit and integration tests, particularly for your routing logic and eBPF programs.
-Test your controller in a real Kubernetes cluster to validate its behavior under different scenarios.

-5. Documentation and Sharing

-    Write Documentation: Document the design and usage of your Ingress controller, including how to deploy it in a Kubernetes cluster and how to configure it.
-Open Source Contributions: Consider open-sourcing your project on GitHub.
-Provide clear installation instructions, usage examples, and contribution guidelines.

-6. Iteration and Feedback

-    Gather Feedback: Share your project with the Kubernetes and Rust communities for feedback.
-Engage with users and contributors to identify areas for improvement.
-Continuous Improvement: Iterate on your project based on feedback and your own observations.
-Consider adding more features like support for HTTPS, load balancing strategies, or more complex routing rules.

-By following this plan, you'll learn about Kubernetes, Rust, network programming, and observability in depth.
-The key to success in such a project is to start with a simple, working version and iteratively enhance its capabilities based on feedback and new learning.__

 PIVOT to GATEWAY API
 =========

 1. Deep Dive into the Gateway API
 Familiarize Yourself

     Documentation: Start with the official Kubernetes Gateway API documentation to understand the concepts, resources, and their relationships.
+Community
-    Community Resources: Engage with community resources such as tutorials, webinars, and GitHub discussions to gain deeper insights and practical knowledge.
+    Resources: Engage with community resources such as tutorials, webinars, and GitHub discussions to gain deeper insights and practical knowledge.

 Understand the API Design

     Resource Hierarchy: Study the resource model including GatewayClass, Gateway, HTTPRoute, TCPRoute, etc., and their intended use cases.
+Core
-    Core Concepts: Grasp core concepts such as multi-tenancy support, declarative configuration, and the separation of concerns between different roles (e.g., cluster operators, application developers).
+    Concepts: Grasp core concepts such as multi-tenancy support, declarative configuration, and the separation of concerns between different roles (e.g., cluster operators, application developers).

 2. Setting Up Your Development Environment
 Tools and Technologies

     Kubernetes Cluster: Ensure you have a Kubernetes cluster set up for development and testing, using Minikube, kind, or a cloud-based Kubernetes service.
 Rust Development: Set up your Rust development environment, focusing on async programming and network programming libraries.

 Project Skeleton

     Cargo Project: Initialize a new Cargo project for your Gateway API implementation.
 Structure: Define a modular project structure that allows for scalability and easy maintenance.

 3. Implementing Core Features
 Gateway API Resources

     Resource Watching: Implement logic to watch and react to changes in Gateway API resources using the kube-rs crate or similar libraries.
+Routing Logic:
-    Routing Logic: Develop the core routing logic for different types of routes (e.g., HTTPRoute, TCPRoute) according to the Gateway API specifications.
+    Develop the core routing logic for different types of routes (e.g., HTTPRoute, TCPRoute) according to the Gateway API specifications.

 Traffic Handling

     Networking: Utilize Rust's asynchronous networking libraries to handle ingress and potentially egress traffic based on the Gateway API resources' configurations.

 4. Extensibility and Compliance
 Extensibility

     Custom Filters and Actions: Consider how to implement support for custom filters and actions as described by the Gateway API, allowing for future extensibility.

 Compliance and Testing

     Conformance Testing: Keep an eye on Gateway API conformance tests (as they become available) to ensure your implementation is compliant with the specifications.

 5. Monitoring, Logging, and Observability
 Integration

     eBPF for Observability: Explore using eBPF for advanced monitoring and observability features, capturing metrics and logs relevant to the Gateway API traffic handling.

 Exposing Metrics

     Prometheus: Ensure your implementation exposes metrics in a Prometheus-compatible format for easy integration with monitoring tools.

 6. Documentation and Community Engagement Documentation

     Comprehensive Docs: Write clear, comprehensive documentation covering setup, configuration, and usage of your Gateway API implementation.

 Community Engagement

     Feedback and Collaboration: Engage with the Kubernetes and Gateway API communities for feedback, contributions, and to stay updated with the latest developments.

 7. Continuous Learning and Contribution

     Stay Informed: Keep up with the Gateway API's evolution, participating in SIG-Network meetings or discussions to contribute to and learn from the ongoing development of the API.